Site icon Diary of a Gen-X Traveler

 While in Chania we stayed at the Domes Noruz, a beautiful seaside resort with wonderful amenities.
 Our room, which overlooked the pool, was comfortable and spacious with a plunge pool and soaking tub.
 The staff was welcoming.
 I will write more in a future post on where we stayed and ate during this trip.
 In the meantime, if you want you can click here for more information on Domes Noruz in Chania.

-Follow me Daily on Instagram while I am in Greece!!
+Follow me on Instagram !

 You can find my other Greek Adventures by following these links: